Soulside Journey (1991)

 The song ends with a perfectly placed guitar solo, which adds to the atmosphere.
 The end is near.

-gloomy feeling, before transitioning to something more inspired by Bathory.
-Brilliant, freezing cold melodies, perfectly timed
+a gloomy feeling, before transitioning to something more inspired by Bathory.
+Brilliant, freezing cold melodies, perfectly

-tempo changes, excellent vocals and a hellish guitar solo make this quite a memorable song and a good way to end the album.
+timed tempo changes, excellent vocals and a hellish guitar solo make this quite a memorable song and a good way to end the

-This song possesses an epic feeling and produces mental images of traveling through a desolate wintry landscape, in the light
+album.
+This song possesses an epic feeling and produces mental images of traveling through a desolate wintry landscape, in

 (7 Sept.
 2008)